remko/waforth/README.md

 list of supported words [from the interactive console](https://mko.re/waforth/?p=WORDS).

+You can watch [a video of a talk at FOSDEM 2023](https://www.youtube.com/watch?v=QqW39jElFhA) introducing WAForth, and explaining the goals and some of the internals.

 You can read more about the internals and the design of WAForth in the [Design document](doc/Design.md).